rooshenas/rooshenas.github.io/_pages/about.md

 <tr> <td colspan="2" style="border: none; font-size: 12pt; vertical-align:top;">

 <h1> News </h1>
+May 21 -- Our paper "Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models" has been accepted to <b>ACL'21<b>, main conference. <br>
+Apr 21 -- We are organizing the 4th Workshop on Tractable Probabilistic Models (<b>TPM'21</b>) at UAI'21.
+Please submit your finest work! <br>
-09/13/20 -- I am hiring <b>PhD students</b> for <b>Fall 2021</b>.
+Sep.
+20 -- I am hiring <b>PhD students</b> for <b>Fall 2021</b>.
 If you are interested in doing a PhD with me, please consider applying to <b>UNC Charlotte</b>!
 Feel free to contact me if you have any questions. <br>
-04/29/20 -- I will join UNC Charlotte as an assistant professor in August 2020!! <br>
+Apr.
+20 -- I will join UNC Charlotte as an assistant professor in August 2020!! <br>
 I will be at AAAI-2020, Feb.
 8 - 12.  <br>
-12/03/19 -- Invited to be a program committee member for IJCAI 2020. <br>
+Dec.
+19 -- Invited to be a program committee member for IJCAI 2020. <br>
-11/14/19 -- Invited to serve as a reviewer for ICML 2020. <br>
+Nov.
+19 -- Invited to serve as a reviewer for ICML 2020. <br>
-11/10/19 -- Our paper on "Differential Equation Units: Learning Functional Forms of Activation Functions from Data" was accepted to <b>AAAI </b> 2020 as an <b>oral</b> presentation. <br>
+Nov.
+19 -- Our paper on "Differential Equation Units: Learning Functional Forms of Activation Functions from Data" was accepted to <b>AAAI </b> 2020 as an <b>oral</b> presentation. <br>
-09/03/19 -- Our paper on "Search-Guided, Lightly-Supervised Training of Structured Prediction Energy Networks" was accepted to <b>Neurips</b> 2019. <br> </td> </tr>
+Sep.
+19 -- Our paper on "Search-Guided, Lightly-Supervised Training of Structured Prediction Energy Networks" was accepted to <b>Neurips</b> 2019. <br> </td> </tr>
 </table>